bretthannigan/bretthannigan.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: brett-hannigan.pdf
 description: A concise version of my CV.
-You may also download the PDF version, generated with my convenient <a href="https://github.com/bretthannigan/cv-gen">cv-gen</a> script!
+You may also download the PDF version, generated using my [cv-gen](https://github.com/bretthannigan/cv-gen) script!
 ---